 Herpes is a sexually transmitted disease (STD) that causes painful outbreaks of blisters and sores.
 It spreads through contact with an infected area—usually a sore on the genitals, rectum, or mouth.
-Herpes can also spread even when sores aren’t visible.
+Herpes can also spread even when you can’t see any sores.
 There’s no cure for herpes.
 But treatment can help make outbreaks happen less often and be less severe.

 An outbreak can happen a few days or weeks after sex.
-Some people have only one outbreak in their lifetime.
+Some people have only 1 outbreak in their lifetime.
 Others have several outbreaks a year.

 An outbreak begins with blisters on the penis, or in or around the vagina, mouth, or rectum.